ooici-eoi/eoi-services/README.md

 ###Other OOI-CI Project Dependencies

-This project requires that both the pyon and eoi-services projects are installed in the same directory as the pydap-handlers-ion project (typically the "Dev/code" directory if the OOI-CI development directory structure is used).
+This project requires that both the pyon and coi-services projects are installed in the same directory as the pydap-handlers-ion project (typically the "Dev/code" directory if the OOI-CI development directory structure is used).
 These projects can be obtained using the following commands:

-    git clone git@github.com:ooici-eoi/coi-services.git
+    git clone git@github.com:ooici/coi-services.git
     git clone git@github.com:ooici/pyon.git

 #Source